kkonstantin08/web-portfolio/README.md

 - JavaScript

 #### How to Test the Site
-You can test the site by following this link: [Web-porfolio](https://kkonstantin08.github.io/web-portfolio/).
+You can test the site by following this link: <a href="https://kkonstantin08.github.io/web-portfolio/" target="_blank">Web-porfolio</a>.